asha23/arlo-framework-laravel-mix/README.md

 ## Overview

 This framework is not an off-the-shelf theme.
-It's a boilerplate to help developers get up and running with WordPress quickly and easily.
-It's not designed to be used by beginners and some knowledge of php is assumed.
+It's a boilerplate to help experienced WordPress developers get up and running quickly and easily.
+It's not designed to be used by beginners and good knowledge of php is assumed.

 ## Features